Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 • Taking progressively more or mixing with other drugs regularly

 Addiction is a treatable disorder.
-The longer an addiction goes untreated, the more damage it causes to the person’s brain and life.
 The sooner a person seeks help for an Adderall addiction, the better.
+The longer an addiction goes untreated, the more damage it causes to the person’s brain and their life.

-Whilst on the NHS, there is no specific medication to treat detoxing from stimulant drugs, a full medical detox can be administered within a CQC registered detox clinic or rehab.
+Whilst on the NHS, there is no specific medication to treat detoxing from stimulant drugs, a complete medical detox can be administered within a CQC-registered detox clinic or rehab.
+Reach out to Detox Plus UK to start your recovery journey.

-Within a residential detox centre or rehab clinic, you will have approved medications to help ease withdrawal symptoms and reduce cravings for Adderall.
-These medications will be prescribed following a comprehensive doctor’s assessment upon arrival at the clinic.
+Within a residential detox centre or rehab clinic, you will be administered approved medications to help ease withdrawal symptoms and reduce cravings for Adderall.
+These medications will be prescribed following a comprehensive doctor’s assessment on your arrival at the clinic.

 For the duration of your Adderall detox, you will be monitored 24/7 by a multidisciplinary team of medical staff and therapists.
 This ensures that you are medically and psychologically supported throughout the process.

-Furthermore, you will have the opportunity to do a bespoke intensive rehabilitation programme after completing detox.
-This will help safeguard you against relapse and provide the tools and healing needed to live a happy, drug-free life.
+Furthermore, you can undergo a bespoke intensive rehabilitation programme after completing your detox.
+This will help to safeguard you against relapse and provide you with the tools and healing needed to live a happy and drug-free life.

 Treatment for any addiction should always be bespoke.
 As humans, we all have varying needs and respond in different ways.

-Any dual diagnosis or co-occurring mental health illnesses should ideally be addressed and treated simultaneously.
-It should be within the same treatment.
 A rehabilitation programme needs to factor in a person’s medical, mental, emotional, behavioural and social treatment needs to be comprehensive.
 Furthermore, it needs to address the whole family unit and provide education and support to significant others.
+Any dual diagnosis or co-occurring mental health illnesses should ideally be addressed and treated simultaneously within the same treatment episode.

 Unfortunately, free services are limited when it comes to treating stimulant addiction comprehensively.
 Services are disjointed and not intensive.

-Whilst some people who abuse Adderall may be able to stop with the help of their local drug and alcohol team, those suffering from a chronic addiction will likely struggle a lot.
+Whilst some people who abuse Adderall may be able to stop with the help of their local drug and alcohol team, those who have a chronic addiction will likely struggle a lot.

 Fortunately, a comprehensive bespoke rehabilitation programme can be accessed privately through a residential treatment stay.

-Detox Plus UK offer affordable Adderall addiction treatment centres that are CQC-registered and highly regulated.
+Detox Plus UK offer affordable rehab treatment that is CQC-registered and highly regulated.
 Each treatment programme is uniquely tailored to your individual treatment needs and preferences.

 What you can expect from our rehabilitation programmes: